RaymiiOrg/c_ookieclicker/README.md

 # Build

 How to build the game for yourself.
+Boost is a required dependency, but it is possible to build without it.
+When you reach the limit of what fits in an `unsigned long long`, or a `long double`, the score (and other numbers, such as item amount or cost, will overflow).

 Install `boost` and build dependencies.
 On Ubuntu 18.04: